 - The religious worker will not be engaged in secular employment and any compensation for religious work will be paid to the religious worker by the attesting employer; and

-- The prospective employer’s ability and intention to compensate and otherwise support (through housing, for example) the religious worker at a level at which the religious worker and accompanying family members will not become public charges, and that funds to pay the alien's compensation do not include any monies obtained from the alien, excluding reasonable donations or tithing to the religious organization.
+- The prospective employer’s ability and intention to compensate and otherwise support (through housing, for example) the religious worker at a level at which the religious worker and accompanying family members will not become public charges, and that funds to pay the religious worker's compensation do not include any monies obtained from the religious worker, excluding reasonable donations or tithing to the religious organization.

 USCIS may verify the submitted evidence through any means that USCIS determines as appropriate, up to and including an on-site inspection.
 If USCIS decides to conduct a pre-approval inspection, satisfactory completion of such an inspection will be a condition for approval of any petition.
 The inspection may include:

 A tour of the organization’s facilities, which may include inspection of the organization’s headquarters, satellite locations, or the work or living locations proposed for the religious worker;